-Best PS5 games revealed: 25 PlayStation 5 games to get excited about
+Best PS5 games: the best PlayStation 5 games to play

-The best PlayStation 5 games revealed so far.
+The best PlayStation 5 games revealed - and what to expect.

 - If the PS5 is to become the best games console - it has to beat these.

 - These are the best PS4 games right now that will look awesome on the PS5

 1. Astro's Playroom

 A riff on the playroom that failed miserably on the PS4, we see Astro and his crew basically taking you on a tour of the PS5 and all that it offers.
 This is a pre-loaded game that explores four worlds, each based on PS5’s console components.The game is brilliant and a fantastic showcase of what the DualSense controller (and console) can do.
 It's not just a 'free' games, it's one of the best in the launch line-up.

 The best version of Demon's Souls we have played, this isn't so much a remaster but a remake of the original.
 It retains the hard-as-nails-gameplay but ups the ante in the graphics department.
 This is a game that will appeal to die-hard Demon's Souls players and those who are looking for a MASSIVE challenge.